 - In a large mixing bowl, add the tomatoes, onions and salt and stir together.
 Cover and set aside in a refrigerator for 12 hours, overnight if possible.

-- Remove from heat and stir the relish mix into a chunky paste.
+- Remove from the heat and stir the relish mix into a chunky paste.
 Add the mustard powder, curry powder, cornflour and turmeric.
-Stir and return to a low heat for a further ten minutes.
+Stir and return to a low heat for a further ten minutes, stirring occasionally.